List of G.I. Joe: A Real American Hero characters: Glenda

 Glenda is the G.I.
 Joe Team's helicopter co-pilot and debuted in 1984.
 Her real name is Jane Mullighan, and her rank is that of sergeant first class (E-7).
 Her primary military specialty is test pilot, and her secondary military specialty is intelligence.
 Her hometown is either unknown or CLASSIFIED.

-As a six-year-old girl, she amazed her hometown's inhabitants when she skillfully flew one of their most sophisticated helicopters under her father's supervision.
-Today, she is an Air Intelligence Officer and helicopter co-pilot for high risk missions.
+As a six-year-old girl, she flew one of her hometown's helicopters under her father's supervision.
+She is an Air Intelligence Officer and helicopter co-pilot for high risk missions.
 She is the first woman to be designated Master Instructor of the Comandos Heróicos (G.I.
 Joe's international counterparts/partners in South America).

 The first Glenda action figure was exclusive to Argentina by the now-defunct toy company Plastirama.
 The figure reused the same mold from a Scarlett action figure.
 As an homage to Argentina, the figure's hair was changed to blonde, and the suit's colors were blue and white.
 In 2023, Glenda received further recognition when she was revealed to be a Tier 2 campaign goal for Hasbro's exclusive Assault Copter Dragonfly (XH–1).